corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 - first-time user
 - Monday-Friday

-Use an em dash (—) without spaces on either side to offset an aside.
+Use an em dash (—) with spaces on either side to offset an aside.

 Use a true em dash, not hyphens (- or --).

-- Multivariate testing—just one of our new Pro features—can help you grow your business.
-- Austin thought Brad was the donut thief, but he was wrong—it was Lain.
+- The strangler pattern — an effective way to transform a software system's architecture — was named after an Australian fig tree.

 #### Ellipses

 Ellipses (...) can be used to indicate that you’re trailing off before the end of a thought.
 Use them sparingly.
 Don’t use them for emphasis or drama, and don’t use them in titles or headers.

 - “Where did all those donuts go?”
-Christy asked.
-Lain said, “I don't know...”
+Malik asked.
+Phoenix said, “I don't know...”

 Ellipses, in brackets, can also be used to show that you're omitting words in a quote.